okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

 If this API token auto-expires or you otherwise lose the token, you must login to the Okta Admin Console as the Super Admin and [create a new API token](/docs/guides/create-an-api-token/main/#create-the-token).

-## Link the Org to the Aerial account
+## Link the new Org to the Aerial account

 Before products can be enabled in an org, the org must first be added to the Aerial account.
 Only orgs that are associated with your Okta contracts can be added to your Aerial account.